-Figure~\ref{fig:epoch} illustrates the impact of varying epoch times on system throughput under different network latencies and batch generation times for TPC-C workload with 3 replicas.
+Figure~\ref{fig:epoch} illustrates the impact of varying epoch times on system throughput under different network latencies and batch generation times for the TPC-C workload with 3 replicas.
 The batch generation timeout is the maximum time a replica waits before broadcasting a batch, even if the batch size threshold has not been met.

-Despite that we expected the optimal performance should be gained by matching the epoch time with the network latency, the results indicate that shorter epoch times generally yield better throughput, regardless of network latency.
-This is because epoch time only determines the generation frequency of the global commit proposals, while the actual commit is not synchronized to the epoch boundaries.
+Although we expect optimal performance to be gained by matching the epoch time to the network latency, the results indicate that shorter epoch times generally yield better throughput, regardless of network latency.
+This is because the epoch time only determines the generation frequency of the global commit proposals, while the actual commit is not synchronized to the epoch creation time.
 Thus, shorter epoch times allow for more frequent commit opportunities, leading to improved throughput.
-Similarly, shorter batch generation time also leads to better performance, as it reduces the waiting time for transactions to be included in a batch, thereby improving overall system throughput.
+Similarly, a shorter batch generation time also leads to better performance, as it reduces the waiting time for transactions to be included in a batch, thereby improving overall system throughput.